ajnart/homarr-docs/blog/2023-04-16-v012-more-widgets.md

 ![](https://media.discordapp.net/attachments/988335098493542410/1094665745226539168/update-teaser.png?width=1046&height=666)

+## Edit mode password
+We've added a setting to disable editing completely.
+This will allow you to restrict edit access without password-protection. use the `EDIT_MODE_PASSWORD` ENV variable to set a password for edit mode. turn on `DISABLE_EDIT_MODE=TRUE` to disable edit mode on startup.

 ## 😎 Blazingly fast
 We've implemented a new caching system, that will cache all data in your browser, meaning that Homarr will load within milliseconds, as if it was *powered by rust and blazingly fast* !!!